Calvin Martin, Keepers of the Game, 1978; Shepard Krech, Indians, Animals and the Fur Trade (1981)

 historians as storytellers: stories and substories linked to trace causal chains

-classic story of fur trade: Europeans brought superior technology (gun as epitome); Indians recognized instantly, hurried into trade at once; killed off own subsistence base.
+classic story of fur trade: Europeans brought superior technology (gun usually offered as self-evident example); Indians recognized instantly, hurried into trade at once; killed off their own subsistence base.

 lots of problems, as ethnohistorians of 1960s & 70s pointed out: technology only superior in limited ways; Indians adopted it quite easily as their own; trade not instant

-Calvin Martin's spiritual argument in 1978 book: keepers of game linked to disease
+Calvin Martin's spiritual argument in 1978 book: “keepers of the game” were linked in Indian cultures with disease

 Indians saw hunt as gift relationship governed by sanctions of animal death/human disease